 The Working Group observed that the domain name aftermarket is considerably more sophisticated than it was when this issue was initially identified.
 The working group also notes that the hopping of domain names may include both inter-registrar and inter-registrant transfers.
 Disputes related to the latter are likely to be affected by the implementation of IRTP Part C which addresses inter-registrant transfer policy.

-The working group has arrived at the preliminary conclusion that once ‘hopping’ is detected, all registrars in the chain ought to participate in the .
+The working group has arrived at the preliminary conclusion that once ‘hopping’ is detected, all registrars in the chain ought to participate in the fact-finding.
 To facilitate this participation, a minimum of information needs to be collected and stored during all domain transfers.
 This should include at minimum a response by the original losing Registrar.

 The WG has arrived at the preliminary conclusion that the domain name registration should remain with the current Registrar of Record if subsequent transfers have taken place in good faith and if the statue of limitations to launch a TDRP has passed.
 The WG has concluded that transfer disputes which do not meet these conditions are better addressed under the “change of registrant” policy defined in IRTP-C or through the courts.